neondatabase/website/content/guides/directus-cms.md

 Enter **posts** in the **Name** field, press the next arrow icon, and save by clicking the `+` icon.

-Then, follow the process as earlier to add the following fields to the `posts` schema:
+Then, follow the same process as earlier to add the following fields to the `posts` schema:

 - An **Input** field called **title**.
 - A **WYSIWYG** field called **content**.